-This article explains how you can properly highlight specific parts of your web app by detecting and selecting the right element using CSS selectors.
+This article explains how you can adequately highlight specific parts of your web app by detecting and selecting the right element using CSS selectors.

 Detecting elements and connecting them to UserGuiding components